5T33Z0/Clover-Crate/README.md

 I created this repo for several reasons:

-1. **Overcoming** language barriers: Clover's official documentation (PDF, 171 pages) is only availabe in russian and contain a lot of superfluous anecdotal content.
+1. **Overcoming** language barriers: Clover's official documentation (PDF, 171 pages) is only availabe in russian.
 2. **Condensing** available information in one place, presenting it in a more current fashion, using Markdown and github.
 3. **Consolidating and Unifying** sources which are scattered all over the net: the manual is only available in russian on github, the changelog is only available at insanelymac and only updated sporadically.
 The Clover Wiki at Source Forge hasn't been updated in a decade at least.
 4. **Exemplifying** Clover's features using Clover Configurator.